Billy Barbour: Season 1889–90

 In 1891 he returned to Scotland to play for Annan.

 In 1894 he joined Bury scoring 11 goals in 101 appearances over four seasons (109 appearances when you include the FA Cup).

 In 1898 he joined Gravesend United, and left to join Millwall Athletic later the same year.
 He rejoined Gravesend in 1899.

-Barbour worked as a dock labourer and played for Grays in 1900, which was sadly his last season, as in June 1900 he died suddenly due to failure of the heart caused by chronic alcoholism.
+Barbour worked as a dock labourer and played for Grays in 1900, which was his last season, as in June 1900 he died suddenly due to failure of the heart caused by chronic alcoholism.